jpitance/most/README.md

 CDFLIB, a FORTRAN90 code which evaluates the cumulative density function (CDF) associated with common probability distributions, by Barry Brown, James Lovato, Kathy Russell.
 Downloaded from https://people.sc.fsu.edu/~jburkardt/f_src/cdflib/cdflib.html

-To compile the CDFLIB library and create the cdflib.a file place yourself in the cdflib subdirectory  and execute the script ./create_cdflib.sh
+To create the **cdflib.a** library execute the script **./create_cdflib.sh** in the cdflib directory.

 Main program compilation
 ------------------------
 The cdflib.a file must exist in cdflib subdirectory.
-The list of source files to be compiled is contained in "sourcesall.dat" file.
+The list of source files to be compiled is contained in **sourcesall.dat** file.

-Place yourself in the main directory and execute the bash script ./compile.sh The executable most.out will be created.
+Execute the bash script **./compile.sh** in the main directory.

+The executable **most.out** will be created.

 Main program execution
 ----------------------
-Calculations parameter are located in parameters.dat file ./run.sh  calculates the month defined in parameters.dat ./run_all_months.sh calculates 12 months from jan. to dec.
+Calculations parameters are located in **parameters.dat** file

+- ./run.sh  calculates the month defined in parameters.dat
+- ./run_all_months.sh calculates 12 months from jan. to dec.

 MODULES
 -------